gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "Buy, sell, or trade?" he asked.

 "Trade," Iffy said.
-She held up the bent rod.
+She held up the bent reciprocating rod.
 "Tangled some flotsam comin' in from our last dredge.
 The engine over-spun before I could get to it.
-There's no cracks or nothin'," she added hastily as she handed it to him.
+There's no cracks or nothin'," she added hastily, handing the piece to him.
-"Just needs to be re-angled an' annealed."
+"Just needs t' be re-angled an' annealed."

 "Hm."
 The wiry machinist turned the rod over,